 Technology can also cause problems.
 If you are recording the podcast in-person with your guest, then the only technological issues you may have will be to do with your equipment not working.
 However, you can quickly dispel worry with this by checking your equipment before and after each recording.

 If you do remote podcasting you may have more trouble.
 Skype and other chat programs aren’t immune to large outages.
+An outage in the middle of a podcast streaming session could be catastrophic.
 Recently Skype had a massive outage that would have meant any guest on your show would have had to find another way to communicate with you.

 What About Sponsor Ads and Jingles?

 Many online, live recorded podcast programs available, allow for you to insert adverts and jingles at your command with the click of a button.
 This means you can still have some of the key revenue earning streams and the top quality production that you would expect from any other podcast.
 But you’ll have to be prepared to play these elements during your podcast streaming session.

 You even have the option of recording the show for release on iTunes and other podcast hosting sites for those who missed the live recording of the show to download it later.
 Therefore, with a live recorded episode you are getting significant benefits while not losing any of the advantages of pre-recording the podcast.

 Is Living Podcasting / Podcast Streaming Worth It?